tahaemara/raspberry-pi-mp3-player/README.md

                                       About This Project

-                   Implementation of MP3 player which reads tracks from usb flash drive.
+                      Implementation of MP3 player using Raspberry Pi

    This program allows you play mp3 files on a USB flash drive.